 Receivables subject to offsetting arrangements

-The Group provides ship repair and other services to and charters vessels from various ship owners.
-There is no arrangement to settle the amount due to or from each other on a net basis but have the right to set off when mutually agreed between both parties.
+The Group charters vessels from and to various ship owners.
+In certain arrangements, there is a right to set off the amount due to or from each other and settle the net amount when mutually agreed between both parties.